cwilson0005/Week-3-Day-1-HW/homework.md

 A. SELECT show_time FROM movies
    WHERE title = 'Guardians of the Galaxy'

-   INSERT INTO movies (title, year, show_time) VALUES ('Guardians of the Galaxy 2', 2017, '20:55')
+   --Ignore, this was not what the question was asking --INSERT INTO movies (title, year, show_time) VALUES ('Guardians of the Galaxy 2', 2017, '20:55')

+   UPDATE movies
+   SET show_time = '20:55'
+   WHERE id = 16

 ## Extension